-What you observed while your son was home was the excessive use of video games, to the point he would stay up late into the night and sleep until early afternoon.
+What you observed while your son was home was the excessive use of video games.
+He would even stay up late into the night and sleep until early afternoon.
 You want to know how to address this behavior.

-The combination of the alcohol, pot, and gaming has ruined his first semester at college to the point that he is now forced to take a leave from school.
-It’s a huge consequence and also brings up a whole set of questions about how you address this change in plans.
+The combination of the alcohol, pot, and gaming has ruined his first semester at college.
+He is now forced to take a leave from school.
+It’s a huge consequence.
+It also brings up a whole set of questions about how you address this change in plans.
 Where does he go now?
 If he does come home, how do you manage this growing cluster of addictive behaviors?

-I’d like to address you son’s gaming in this post.
+I’d like to address your son’s gaming in this post.
 The alcohol, pot, and cigarettes are clearly risky and clearly chemicals that can be abused.
-The question of gaming though as a possible addiction is less clear-cut.
+The question of gaming though, as a possible addiction, is less clear-cut.
 Is it an obsession or an addiction?
 Even within research and clinical circles there is less consensus that gaming or shopping or iphones for that matter can become an addiction as defined by its key hallmarks.

 Can gaming truly be considered an addiction?

 Here is the American Psychological Association’s description of addiction as it relates to drugs: